-ESL 257 Intermediate Reading 54 lecture hours
+ESL 257 Intermediate Reading 3 units 54 lecture hours

 Prerequisite: Completion of ESL 247 or ESL 227B with a "C" or better grade, or satisfactory score on ESL Placement Tests.
 Reading and vocabulary development for intermediate ESL.
 It develops ability to read and understand long paragraphs and stories.
 Concurrent enrollment in ESL 252, 253, 258 is highly recommended.
-Not open for credit to student with
+Not open for credit to student with credit in ESL 237A.

-ESL 258 Intermediate Writing 4 units
+ESL 258 Intermediate Writing 4 units 72 lecture hours